 The meadow is open and looks meant for us.
 We really need to set up camp and we have a nice pull in and spot to camp just close enough to the falls.
-With eagerness and intention the two of us begin to set up camp, quickly as we are racing the sun.
+With eagerness and intention, the two of us begin to set up camp, quickly as we are racing the sun.
 We can see and hear the waterfall from our spot and can almost feel the water droplets in the air.
-As we are setting up we notice that a truck parked at the circle on the edge of the waterfall, has a beer on the bumper.
+As we are setting up we notice that a truck parked at the circle on the edge of the waterfall has a beer on the bumper.
 It’s chilly outside and we wonder what could locals be doing down at a waterfall, with the chill in the air?
 Hot springs of course!
 We could hear occasional laughter coming from below and occasionally a truck would pass us from further on down the road.
 We decided that staying here seemed to be the best idea.
 As we enjoyed our camp dinner and could smell the minerals in the air, we where continuously validated that a Hot Springs was nearby.
 As we settled for the evening we knew it was just a matter of time till we could have the entire thing all to ourselves.

 Bright Hawk knew that Hollis would pop up with the sun, so it was easy to settle into our beds as the stars popped out of the darkness.
 We could look up through the top of the tent at the stars twinkling in the sky as we fell asleep in our cozy bed.
 As the sun peaked over the horizon Hollis was reliably out of bed, Bright Hawk rolled over and decided she would meet Hollis later.
 Hollis walks down to the waterfall to explore and look for the hot springs.
 A large deer with a full rack on his head stood at the edge of the river, on the other side, taking a break from his morning drink looks Hollis eye to eye.
 We stare at each other as if to say, “I see you, you see me.
 We can live peacefully beside each other.”
 Hollis projects to the deer “No problem my friend, this is your home, I come in peace and mean you no harm.”
 The deer returns to his morning drink and Hollis walks up the mountain a bit to the top of the waterfall.
-Hollis looks around from the climb upwards and sees no one, just our little yellow dome tent and the car and Bright Hawk climbing out of the tent.
+Hollis looks around from the climb upwards and sees no one, just our little yellow dome tent, and the car and Bright Hawk climbing out of the tent.

-Heading back towards the tent Hollis can hear Bright Hawk calling.
+Heading back towards the tent Hollis can hear Bright Hawk call.
 She had seen the deer in his morning drink and now was heading down towards the water.
 Hollis caught up and Bright Hawk explained “Look, see the steam coming up, smell the rotten eggs?
 That’s a hot spring, and we are getting closer.”
 Since Hollis had never done anything like this before they followed along, it was now time to follow Bright Hawk.
 We took turns leading because we knew we both had strengths and as a cooperative team, we are better together.
-Hollis began to follow Bright Hawk down to the river and we stood directly across the river from the steam bellowing upwards.
+Hollis began to follow Bright Hawk down to the river and we stood directly across the river from the steam billowing upwards.